 In determining the digital business model, SMEs may follow the steps of:

 - Understanding the post-pandemic consumer behavior: consumer behavior has undergone dynamic and continuous changes due to the emergence of the post-pandemic new normal.

 - Rethinking of needs for change of business models and strategies: SMEs may like to reflect on questions like whether their products are still desired by customers, how customers would like to acquire their products after the pandemic, and how digital technologies could facilitate or enable the business to adapt to these changes.

 One common mistake made by businesses is they get obsessed about technological innovations and therefore they modify their ways of doing business or core competencies in order to go digital.
 The focus should be the other way round.
 They should see how their business should be operated and assess how and what digital technologies could do for their business.

-5. Many SMEs consider costs as the major concern for digitalization.
+Many SMEs consider costs as the major concern for digitalisation.
 In fact there is no lack of government grants that are available to support SMEs to start going digital.
 However, financing is not the only concern.
-SMEs may utilize the funding for acquisition of hardware and overlook the importance of software and more importantly human talents.
-A project champion with relevant technological expertise should be appointed to initiate and follow through the entire implementation of digitalization and digital marketing.
+SMEs may utilise the funding for acquisition of hardware and overlook the importance of software and more importantly human talents.
+A project champion with relevant technological expertise should be appointed to initiate and follow through the entire implementation of digitalisation and digital marketing.